-The primary objective of Pagan Life Rites (Ireland) is to serve the Pagan community of the island of Ireland by way of providing trained clergy for the administering of traditional religious rites pertaining to birth, marriage, death and rites for other passages in life.
+The primary objective of Pagan Life Rites (PLR) is to serve the Pagan community of the island of Ireland by way of providing trained clergy for the administering of traditional religious rites pertaining to birth, marriage, death and rites for other passages in life.
 In the case of marriage, the traditional religious rite is referred to as Handfasting which is a continuation of Ireland’s indigenous wedding rite being that custom first recognised in Brehon law.
 Our Constitution elaborates further on the desire of Pagan Life Rites to offer couples legal ceremonies of marriage, and its subsidiary objects.

 As Pagan Life Rites grows, it will further seek, not only to improve the services it provides to the Pagan community, but also to improve the relationship Pagans have with the wider community in the form of increased communication with Government regarding the rights of Pagans.
 It will also provide information to those who wish to understand our ethos better.

 All Clergy listed on the Pagan Life Rites website will be approved by the Board and serving Regional Officers of Pagan Life Rites Ireland.

 The ethos of Pagan Life Rites is reflected in the general Pagan attitudes.
 That is, recognition that there are many aspects of Deity reflected in but not restricted to, the worship of God(s) and Goddess(es); the immanence of Deity within all things; and a direct communion without intercession to the Divine in Nature.

 This is encompassed in the following Principles:

 Many of us who follow a Pagan faith recognise ourselves as being of Nature.